 A logo should exude relevance to your industry.
 Selecting a bear for a financial planner may not be the best idea.
 Bears represent slow markets.
 It is better to use a symbol, a color or a bull for the financial industry.

-Versatile logos can easily be placed on websites, cards, social media accounts, t-shirts, pens and pencils and still look great.
+Versatile logos can easily be placed on websites, e-business cards, social media accounts, t-shirts, pens and pencils and still look great.
 Make sure that your logo can be sized to fit a billboard or a pencil.

 Most importantly, the logo should be memorable.
 You want the customer to recall your brand when they are in the market for what you are selling.
 A memorable logo can help keep you top of mind.